bitwarden/help/_articles/faqs/autofill-faqs.md

 order: "11"
 description: "This article contains FAQs regarding the Bitwarden password manager autofill functionality."
 ---
+### Q: How do I disable the Bitwarden accessbility bubble?
+1. Open the Settings in your android device.
+2. Naviagate to Accessibility
+3. Select Bitwarden
+4. Turn off the toggle for Bitwarden shortcut

 ### Q: Can I auto-fill on a split login-workflow?